You embrace mindfulness in your personal life, but what about your business life?

-- Looking 'out there' for answers all the time and signing up for all the freebies you can get you hands on.
+I was often looking 'out there' for answers to my business woes and signing up for all the freebies I could get my hands on.

-On a bi-polar type journey of extreme highs and lows ... but mostly lows because this way of being in business is exhausting.
+On a bi-polar journey of extreme highs and lows, but mostly lows because this way of being in business is exhausting and unsustainable.

 When we know better, we can do better.

-What I'm doing to invite more zen and minimalism into my business.
+Here's what I'm doing to bring more mindfulness and productivity into my business.

 - I'm purging any software subscriptions that I don't really need or that don't actually bring in results.
 For example I'm starting to deliver any group programs 'live' rather than participants watch tutorials on their own.
 Facebook Groups have become more accomodating for online courses ... so do I really need the paid version of Thinkific?

-- I gain more business clarity and strategy from meditation.
-When I feel the push to do more and be more I go and sit on my bed in meditation for 5-10 minutes ... instead of going online to 'read or learn more'.
+- I create time for business meditation.
+When I feel the push to do more or be more, I go and sit on my bed in meditation for 5-10 minutes instead of going online to 'read or learn more'.

-- I automate parts of my business such as bookings and sharing helpful content.
-Totally loving social media scheduler MeetEdgar which adds each post to a content library for future use.
+- I automate parts of my business such as accepting bookings and sharing helpful content.
+For content automation I'm loving MeetEdgar.

-- Up until a few months ago I had several different 1:1 offers.
-Now I just have a paid introductory session and my 3-month VIP Business Mentoring package.
+- I used to have several different one-on-one offers.
+Now I just have an introductory session and my VIP package.
 Did I lose business?
-Nope, I ended up getting fully booked.
-Now I can relax more and enjoy the creative aspects of my business such as writing, creating images and recording audios and videos.
+Nope, I ended up getting fully booked which allows me to lean back more and enjoy the creative aspects of my business.

 Business & Marketing Mentor